isomerpages/ago-test/resources/news-and-events/_posts/2023-07-04-post-7th ASEANSAI Senior Officials’ Meeting.md

 image: ""
 variant: markdown
 ---
-On 4 and 5 July 2023, AAG Mabel, Dir Cherrie, and DD Sabrina attended the 7th ASEANSAI Senior Officials’ Meeting (SOM) held virtually.
+On 4 and 5 July 2023, Assistant Auditor-General Mabel Watt led a delegation to attend the virtual 7th ASEANSAI Senior Officials’ Meeting (SOM).

-The meeting was hosted by the Office of the Auditor General of Myanmar, who is the Chairman of ASEANSAI for the period 2022 to 2023.
-Meeting participants engaged in a lively and fruitful discussion on ASEANSAI matters, including proposed amendments to the ASEANSAI Rules and Procedures.
+Meeting participants discussed ASEANSAI matters, including proposed amendments to the ASEANSAI Rules and Procedures.

-The meeting also concurred with the re-appointment of SAI Singapore as Chair of the ASEANSAI Rules & Procedures Committee (RPC).
+The meeting also concurred with the re-appointment of SAI Singapore as Chair of the ASEANSAI Rules & Procedures Committee.

 ![](/images/News%20&%20Events%20Photos/2023/aseansai_som2023.jpg)
-*AAG Mabel leading the discussion on the proposed amendments to the ASEANSAI rules and procedures*
+*AAG Mabel Watt leading the discussion on the proposed amendments to the ASEANSAI rules and procedures*